Pamblam/Go-Life/README.md

 I had fun building this for the last week or so.
 I don't know if I'll ever touch this again, but there's still a lot that could be improved upon.
 I've listed some potential *to-do* items for possible future version in the change log.
 If anyone is interested in contributing, be my guest.

+Version 1 is still available in the `Version 1` branch, if you're interested.

 ## JS Library

 I don't expect anyone is going to use this as a library, since it already comes with 2 working interfaces, but it's available to use if you so desire.